meet the team

 María Rodríguez Alcázar

-Christiana holds a BA in Political Sciences from the University of Cyprus, with expertise in International Relations.
-From 2020 she is working as a Parliamentary Associate at the House of the Representatives in Cyprus.
-Previously she worked as a Youth Policy Officer at the Cyprus Youth Council and she served as the chair-person of the NWG for the EU Youth Dialogue in Cyprus.
+Christiana holds a BA in Political Sciences from the University of Cyprus, with expertise in International Relations and, since 2020, she has been working as a Parliamentary Associate at the House of the Representatives in Cyprus.
+Christiana has filled several roles in the Cyprus Youth Council.
+Christiana has previously been elected to roles in the European Youth Forum’s CBMA (2018) and BOARD (2020).

 Elias is a European and Human Rights activist coming from France.
 Former President of the European Union of Jewish Students (EUJS), he has represented youth in several capacities, including within the French Union of Jewish Students and with the French Scouting Federation at a global level.
 He is competent in advocacy strategy, research, policy analysis and holds expertise in combating racism and online hate speech.
 He is working towards completing his M.A. in International Relations, Conflict & Security.